CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Simulation Experiments and Analysis

 \textbf{Subtask Decomposition.} We use GPT-4.1~\cite{GPT-4-1_openai} (temperature 0.2) to propose subtasks and infer their timestamp boundaries.
 The last action step of each subtask is oversampled by a factor of 8.
 Please see Appendix~\ref{sec:Details and Evaluation of Subtask Decomposition} for more details.

-\textbf{Training and Inference.} The VLA backbone is OpenVLA~\cite{kim2025fine} with a diffusion-based action expert.
-Stochastic sampling is achieved by varying random seeds, which changes the noise sampling in the diffusion process.
-All models are trained on 4 NVIDIA A100 GPUs (40GB VRAM) and evaluated on 1 NVIDIA A10 GPU (24GB VRAM) unless otherwise specified.
+\textbf{Training and Inference.} We test our approach using two VLA backbones: $\pi_{0.5}$~\cite{pi0_5_pi} and OpenVLA-OFT~\cite{kim2025fine} with a diffusion-based action head (OpenVLA-OFT-Diff).
+Stochastic sampling is achieved by varying random seeds, which changes the noise sampling in the diffusion/flow matching process.
+Models are trained on 4 or 8 NVIDIA A100 GPUs (40GB VRAM) and evaluated on 1 NVIDIA A10 GPU (24GB VRAM) unless otherwise specified.
 We use GPT-5.2~\cite{GPT-5-2_openai} (temperature 1.0) as the VLM-based failure predictor and planner, queried when subtask progress reaches $\tau_p = 0.9$.
 For MBR decoding, we use an $L_2$ distance metric ($d$) with $N=8$ sampled hypotheses.
+Unless otherwise specified, all analyses beyond the main LIBERO~\cite{LiuZGFLZS23} and LIBERO-Plus~\cite{fei2026liberoplus} comparisons use the OpenVLA-OFT-Diff-based CycleVLA on LIBERO.
 Please see Appendices~\ref{sec:Implementation Details of MBR Decoding} and~\ref{sec:Additional Experiments and Details} for more details.